 Place chocolate chips into a heat resistant bowl (glass or metal).
 If you’re starting with a chocolate bar, chop it into small pieces until they’re about the size of chocolate chips.

-In a saucepan over medium-high heat, warm heavy whipping cream until it just starts to boil.
-I always look for small bubbles forming around the edge and a soft boil starting in the middle.
-When you see that it’s just starting to boil, pour it into your bowl of chocolate and let sit for one minute.
+In a saucepan over medium-high heat, warm heavy whipping cream until it just starts to simmer.
+I always look for small bubbles forming around the edge and a soft simmer starting in the middle.
+When it's reached this point, pour the cream into your bowl of chocolate and let sit for about 30 seconds.

 Whisk it together until it’s uniform in consistency and there are no bits of chocolate left on your whisk.
-Cool ganache at room temperature for about 30 minutes, or until the ganache itself is room temperature.
+Cool ganache at room temperature for 10-20 minutes, or until the ganache itself is room temperature or slightly above.

 Make ahead tip: this ganache can be made ahead and stored in the refrigerator in an airtight container for up to two weeks.
 When you’re ready to use it as a drip, microwave it in 10 second increments, stirring after every interval until your ganache is room temperature and uniform in consistency.

-If you're using dark chocolate: add 2 extra Tbsp of heavy whipping cream to the recipe ratio above.
+If you're using dark chocolate: use a 1:1 ratio but add 2 extra Tbsp of heavy whipping cream.
 Since dark chocolate contains more cocoa solids, it tends to set harder and is prone to cracking if not balanced with more cream.

 Tips For Perfect Chocolate Ganache Drip Cakes